 Removing the more layers of banana leaves and ti leaves (5/6)

-Or you can make that kalua pig and cabbage...
+Or you can make kalua pork and cabbage (details below).

 Pig is out!
 Next step, shred, season, and eat (6/6)

-When you go to a Hawaiian restaurant you might see two kalua pig options on the menu.
-One just says kalua pig and the other says kalua pig and cabbage.
+When you go to a Hawaiian restaurant you might see two kalua pork options on the menu.
+One just says kalua pork and the other says kalua pork and cabbage.
 When given the option, I'll take the latter.

-Kalua pig and cabbage is made with kalua pig mixed with cabbage (that has been chopped and sautéed).
-When the cabbage gets mixed with the kalua pig, it's absorbs all of the pig's savory fatty goodness.
+When the cabbage is mixed with the kalua pork, it's absorbs all of the pork's savory fatty goodness.
 It's heavenly!
-I like a perfect 50/50 ratio of kalua pig and cabbage.
+I like a 1:1 ratio of kalua pork and cabbage.

 Kalua pig from a long gone local spot, Ono's (rip)

 My favorite!
-Kalua pig and cabbage at Helena's Hawaiian Food (Oahu)
+Kalua pork and cabbage at Helena's Hawaiian Food (Oahu)

-At all of these places you have the option to order just the kalua pig alone, but I think it's essential to eat it with all the other dishes for the full experience.
-(Unless you just really love kalua pig and want only that).
+You have the option to order just the kalua pork alone at all of these places, but I think it's essential to eat it with all the other dishes for the full experience.
+(Unless you just really love kalua pork and want only that).

 - Helena's Hawaiian Food (Oahu) - That's the photo pictured above.
-I like the kalua pig and I LOVE the kalua pig and cabbage!
+I like the kalua pig and I LOVE the kalua pork and cabbage!
 Takeout and full service dine-in available.

 - Yama's Fish Market (Oahu) - Takeout only, but there are a few tables to sit and eat outside.
 (Don't forget to try one of their many types of haupia for dessert.)